framps/raspiBackupDoc/en/src/faq.md

 | cron | systemctl stop cron |

-The services should then be restarted using the DEFAULT_STARTSERVICES option. option.
+The services should then be restarted using the DEFAULT_STARTSERVICES option.
 The sequence should then be exactly the reverse of the stop sequence.

-The installer automatically ensures that the selected Systemd controlled services are stopped or started in the corresponding order. started in the appropriate order.
+The installer automatically ensures that the selected Systemd controlled services are stopped and started in the corresponding order. started in the appropriate order.
 Unfortunately, Systemd does not guarantee that the dependencies of the services are taken into account.
 For a few applications there are also further tips on this page that should be taken into account.